 (my_corner (Usage In) (Type String) (Corner “Typ” “Min” “Max”)

-(Description “Informs DLL what corner is selected by user”)) (OP_mode (Usage In) (Type Integer) (List 0 1 2 3)
+(Description “Informs the executable model what corner is selected by user”)) (OP_mode (Usage In) (Type Integer) (List 0 1 2 3)

 (Description “Operation mode”))

 …

 )

 )

 In this example, the Rx analog model is represented with a 4-port touchstone file specified by parameter Tstonefile, Both Rx_Receiver_Sensitivity and Tstonefile depend on the legacy IBIS model name, parameter my_corner, and parameter OP_mode, which specifies the device operation mode.
 Rx_Receiver_Sensitivity also depends on bit_time.
 Parameters Model_Name, my_corner and OP_mode, having usage type In, are included in both input parameter strings to AMI_Resolve and AMI_Init.
 Tstonefile is of usage type Dep, and its dependency on Model_Name, my_corner and OP_mode is resolved in AMI_Resolve, which returns the value of Tstonefile.
 Rx_Receiver_Sensitivity is of usage type Out, and its dependency on Model_Name, my_corner, OP_mode and bit_time is resolved in AMI_Init, which returns the value of Rx_Receiver_Sensitivity.